Showing posts with label ducks. Show all posts

 Our next stop was the Pink Palace Museum.

-This was a great area for children to touch models of dinosaurs' claws, bones, and teeth, play with rubbing stamps, and watch a video.
+This was an excellent area for children to touch models of dinosaurs' claws, bones, and teeth, play with rubbing stamps, and watch a video.

 Dinosaurs